Tresjs/tres/docs/api/tres-canvas.md

 ### Defaults

-Tres tries to be as less opinionated as possible.
+Tres tries to be as little opinionated as possible.
 That's why it doesn't set almost any default value for the `TresCanvas` component.
 It uses the defaults from [three.js](https://threejs.org/).
 The only exception is the `antialias` prop.
 It's set to `true` by default.

 ## Exposed public properties